bbenchoff/bbenchoff.github.io/pages/ThinkinMachine.md

 ### 16 Nodes, The Slice

+**A more complete build log for the 16 node prototype is [available here](16NodeMachine.html)**

 This is where the build starts getting serious.
 The purpose of the 16-node prototype is to verify the previous work of the 1-node build (programming via UART, external clocking) as well as defining the links between nodes, synchronization, and message passing between nodes.
 This is _hard_, and it's a good idea to do this on a prototype board before scaling up to larger builds.

-The Slice is a 4-dimensional hypercube, or 16 CH32V203 microcontrollers, each connected to 4 others.
+The Slice is a 4-dimensional hypercube, or 16 microcontrollers, each connected to 4 others.
 These 16 nodes are controlled by a dedicated microcontroller, programming each node over serial, toggling the reset circuit, and loading data into and out of each node.

 ![Block diagram of 16 nodes, showing a 16-node hypercube controlled via UART](/images/ConnM/SliceControl.png)

-The dedicated microcontroller used for this board is the RP2350.
+The dedicated microcontroller used for this board is the RP2040.
 I'm using this chip for a few reasons.
 First, the PIOs.
-The PIOs in the RP2040 and RP2350 are small state machines that have access to GPIOs and memory via DMA that run independently of the core.
+The PIOs in the RP2040 are small state machines that have access to GPIOs and memory via DMA that run independently of the core.
 [I have used this functionality before](https://bbenchoff.github.io/pages/IsoTherm.html) to generate clock signals and read data directly into memory, as well as controlling the I2C lines in the LED panel.
 The PIOs are fantastic little peripherals that enable me to program a clock sent to all of the 'Slice' microcontrollers and read serial output.
 It's a lot easier and cheaper than finding a microcontroller with 16 independent UARTs, too.

 ![Render of the 16-node board](/images/ConnM/SlicePrototype.png)